lukehuang/finnmath/README.md

 ## Javadoc
 The current Javadoc can be found at [link https://togliu.github.io/finnmath/].

-finnMath is open source and free software and is licensed under the permissive BSD 2-Clause License.
+finnMath is open source and free software and is licensed under the permissive Apache License.

 finnMath is still in a very early state and a work in progress.